digital-organology/historic-music-storage-media-digitization/README.md

 ## Usage

 Pipelines are configured in the `config.yaml` file.
-An example pipeline to process a disc for the ariston brand of music box' is included.
+Some example pipelines are already included.

-The software can be accesed either directly in python our through our wrapper script.
+The software can be accessed either directly in python our through our wrapper script.

 ### Python usage

-We expose the `processor` class.
+We provide the `processor` class.
 It can be used to process a file.
 An example can be seen in our wrapper file:

 ```{python}
 with open(args.config, "r") as stream: